- Length: 18.5 miles, 13 miles under construction

 - 2005: RTD conducted a scoping study to build on previous analyses of the corridor.

-- 2013: RTD received an unsolicited proposal to build the line, opened a competitive bidding process, and later awarded a design-build contract to Regional Rail Partners (RRP) to complete the line to 124th•Eastlake, with options to extend it as funds become available.
+- 2011–2013: RTD issued a final EIS, identifying community benefits and possible impacts of a new transit service in the area; the team received a Federal Transit Administration (FTA) Record of Decision.
+RTD committed funding to build the first phase from Union Station to the National Western Center.
+RTD received an unsolicited proposal to build the line, opened a competitive bidding process, and later awarded a design-build contract to Regional Rail Partners (RRP) to complete the line to Eastlake•124th, with options to extend as funds become available.

-- 2014: The N Line broke ground in March; design of the project reached 60 percent completion in September; and North Metro received rail delivery and completed tie-in work at Union Station in November.
+- 2014: The N Line broke ground in March; design reached 56 percent completion in September; and the line received rail delivery and completed tie-in work at Union Station in November.

-- 2016: Construction was underway throughout every segment of the project.
+- 2016: Construction underway on every project segment.